frctl/fractal-docs/docs/guide/components/configuration-reference.md

 ### context

-~@TODOLINK @context-data', 'context data') }} to be applied to children of the collection.
+[context data](../core-concepts/context-data.html) to be applied to children of the collection.
 Any context set on a collection will be merged into any contexts set by its children.

 ```yaml
 context: